dxc-technology/csc-agility-terraform-provider-plug-in/README.md

 `} `

-In the above example, an **"agility_compute"** terraform resource with the name of **'myserver'** will be created in the "agility" provider.
+In the above example, an **"agility_compute"** terraform resource with the name of **'myserver'** will be created in the **"agility" provider**.
 Which means that a topology called myserver with be created in Agility.

-The compute resource will not be created until the "agility_blueprint" resource is created. **For this Plugin 'created' means found in Agility.**
+**The compute resource will not be created until the "agility_blueprint" resource is created.
+For this Plugin 'created' means found in Agility.**

 &nbsp;&nbsp;&nbsp;The `name = "Demo Server"` tells the plugin to search agility for a blueprint in the project called 'Demo Server'. **This is Manditory**